pyOpenSci/python-package-guide/ci-tests-data/write-tests.md

-# Writing tests for your code
+# Write tests for your Python package

-Writing sets of test functions and methods, also known as test suites, for your package is important for both you as a maintainer, your users, and any potential new contributors.
+Writing code that tests your package code, also known as test suites, is important for you as a maintainer, your users, and package contributors.
 Test suites consist of sets of functions, methods, and classes that are written with the intention of making sure a specific part of your code works as you expected it to.

-## Why create tests for your package
+## Why write tests for your package?

 Tests act as a safety net for code changes.
 They help you spot and rectify bugs before they affect users.
 Tests also instill confidence that code alterations from contributors won't breaking existing functionality.

-Also, a comprehensive
-test suite empowers you to "fearlessly" refactor code as running tests after a bit refactor will likely identify any potential issues with the new code.
+Writing tests for your Python package is important because:

+- **Catch Mistakes:** Tests are a safety net.
+When you make changes or add new features to your package, tests can quickly tell you if you accidentally broke something that was working fine before.
+- **Save Time:** Imagine you have a magic button that can automatically check if your package is still working properly.
+Tests are like that magic button!
+They can run all those checks for you saving you time.
+- **Easier Collaboration:** If you're working with others, or have outside contributors, tests help everyone stay on the same page.
+Your tests explain how your package is supposed to work, making it easier for others to understand and contribute to your project.
+- **Fearless Refactoring:** Refactoring means making improvements to your code structure without changing its behavior.
+Tests empower you to make these changes as if you break something, test failures will let you know.
+- **Documentation:** Tests serve as technical examples of how to use your package.
+This can be helpful for a new technical contributor that wants to contribute code to your package.
+They can look at your tests to understand how parts of your code functionality fits together.
+- **Long-Term ease of maintenance:** As your package evolves, tests ensure that your code continues to behave as expected, even as you make changes over time.
+Thus you are helping your future self when writing tests.
+- **Easier pull request reviews:** By running your tests in a CI framework such as GitHub actions, each time you or a contributor makes a change to your code-base, you can catch issues and things that may have changed in your code base.
+This ensures that your software behaves the way you expect it to.

+### Tests for user edge cases

-Tests also enable you to address various edge cases that could impair your package's functionality.
+Edge cases refer to unexpected or "outlier" ways that some users may use your package.
+Tests enable you to address various edge cases that could impair your package's functionality.
 For example, what occurs if a function expects a pandas `dataframe` but a user supplies a numpy `array`?
 Does your code gracefully handle this situation, providing clear feedback, or does it leave users